victorobiahu07/mealplan-restapi/README.md

 Config contains the config.go file which represents the DB server

-DAO Folder contains the controller_dao.go file with necessary functions that tie into the main class app.go to assist various functions altering DB columns
+DAO Folder contains the controller_dao.go that help alter the Data access objects from the database.
+These DAOs into the main class app.go to assist various functions altering DB columns

 The models folder contains the skeleton for the meal plan and users respectively.